AYaelLopez/Mexico250210/week1-review.md

             - Same as above, but without using `new int[]`
 - Classes and Objects
     - Classes are blueprints for creating objects in memory
-        - Classes are named with CamelCase convention
+        - Classes are named with PascalCase convention
         - Fields and methods are named with lowercase camelCase
     - Objects represent real world entities / things
+        - Objects are anmed in camelCase
         - Objects possess properties (fields) + behaviors (methods)
         - An object is created using a constructor defined in a class
             - `new` keyword is used